 With the advent of the commercial cannabis market in Colorado and Washington, it is readily apparent that the business of marijuana, which has grown from the black market streets of America into a legitimate and thriving community-oriented industry, is bound only by the limitations designated by the federal government.

-In just seven months, regulated pot commerce has generate millions of dollars in state tax revenue, while destroying ancient marijuana laws that once unjustly imprisoned low-level drug offenders — proving that legal weed is well on its way to becoming one of the most beneficial industries to the socioeconomic landscape of the United States.
+In just seven months, regulated pot commerce has generated millions of dollars in state tax revenue, while destroying ancient marijuana laws that once unjustly imprisoned low-level drug offenders — proving that legal weed is well on its way to becoming one of the most beneficial industries to the socioeconomic landscape of the United States.

 As a contribution to this uprising of statewide cannabis commerce, the marijuana reform organization, NORML has announced the launch of the marijuana industry’s equivalent of the Better Business Bureau — it is called the NORML Business Network.